 Sænautasel turf house in East Iceland

-I have also written about a totally different rebuilt turf farm at Sænautasel on the Jökuldalsheiði heath, and shown you how poor people lived on the heaths of Iceland.
+I have also written about an entirely different rebuilt turf farm at Sænautasel on the Jökuldalsheiði heath and shown you how poor people lived on Iceland's heaths.

-If you visit this area and see this lone turf house think about how many people lived here at one point in the 19th century.
-There were 16 turf houses on the heath and approx. 120 people lived in this area.
+If you visit this area and see this lone turf house, think about how many people lived here at one point in the 19th century.
+There were 16 turf houses on the heath, and approximately 120 people lived here on the heath.

 Many of these turf houses on the heath were destroyed in the Askja eruption back in 1875.